Skip to main content

 While closing your eyes for a few minutes during your busy day may seem like a good idea, it’s important to consider the effects napping may bring.

 The time of day and length of time you nap can provide benefits or create problems.
-Knowing when to nap and providing yourself with a suitable environment to nap will produce the greatest benefits.
+Knowing when to nap and providing yourself with a suitable napping environment will produce the greatest benefits.

 Consider why you’re napping

-Before lying down to take your daily nap, you may want to think about the reason you began taking these naps.
-If you’ve been working the night shift or are a new mother, you probably have reason to be closing your eyes for a while.
-On the other hand, if you’ve recently felt a nap is essential to your daily functioning, you may have a bigger problem on your hands.
+Before lying down to take a daily nap, you may want to consider why you began taking these naps.
+If you've been working the night shift or are a new parent, you probably have reason to be closing your eyes for a while.
+On the other hand, if you feel that a nap is essential to your daily functioning, you may have a bigger health problem that should be addressed with your health care team.

-Talking to your doctor is the best way to find out why you’re experiencing an increase in fatigue.
-The reasons for your exhaustion could be anything from having a sleep disorder or sleep apnea to a side effect from a new medication.
+Talking to your health care team is the best way to find out why you’re experiencing increased fatigue.
+The reasons for your exhaustion could be anything from having a sleep disorder, such as sleep apnea, to a side effect from a new medication.

 Drawbacks to napping